ItayosOnTop/ItayosBots/docs/spec.md

 # ItayosBot - Advanced Minecraft Bot System Specification

 ## Overview
 ItayosBot is a sophisticated Minecraft bot system built using Mineflayer.
 It enables automation of various Minecraft tasks through multiple cooperative bots that can be controlled via Discord and in-game chat commands.
+Minecraft version: 1.21

 ## Core Features
 - **Multi-bot coordination**: Deploy an "army" of specialized bots that share data and work together